stevleibelt/General_Howtos/operation_system/unix/grep.md

 fi
 ```

-# exit with code 0 if any match was found
+## Exit with code 0 if any match was found

 ```
 grep -q
 ```

-# print all lines that are not matching
+## Print all lines that are not matching

 ´´´
 grep -v
 ´´´

-# print only but all matchings (even if they are on the same line)
+## Print only but all matchings (even if they are on the same line)

 * @see: https://unix.stackexchange.com/questions/6979/count-total-number-of-occurrences-using-grep